 It's recommended that when your infant is ready, at around 6 months (but not before 4 months), introduce a variety of solid foods, starting with iron-rich foods, while continuing breastfeeding.
 Hydrolysed (partially and extensively) infant formula is not recommended for the prevention of allergies.

 Your child has a higher risk of developing a peanut allergy if they already have a known allergy (such as eczema or a diagnosed food allergy), or there's a history of allergy in their immediate family (such as asthma, eczema or hay fever).

 There is evidence that having peanuts regularly before 12 months can reduce the risk of developing peanut allergy.
 If your child already has an egg allergy, another food allergy or severe eczema, talk to your doctor before you give peanuts or food containing peanuts to your child for the first time.

 If you would like to eat peanuts or foods containing peanuts (such as peanut butter) while breastfeeding, you can do so unless you're allergic to them or your health professional advises you not to.

 Avoid giving your child peanuts and foods containing peanuts before the age of 6 months.
 Foods containing peanuts include peanut butter, peanut (groundnut) oil and some snacks.
-Small children are at a higher risk of choking on small objects, so avoid giving whole peanuts or nuts to children under age 5-years-old.
+Small children are at a higher risk of choking on small objects, so avoid giving whole peanuts or nuts to children aged under 5.

 Read food labels carefully and avoid foods if you're not sure whether they contain peanuts.